University of Wales Trinity Saint David: Later additions

 Students' Union – The students' union building was the centre of student social life on the campus.
 Constructed in 1972 it comprised two main venues: the Attic Bar which served food and drinks and downstairs 'Unity', the main entertainment venue of the Union.
 This facility hosted club nights as well as other social events.
 The Union incorporated many societies, ranging from sports such as rugby and hockey to historical societies.

 Norah Isaac Building – This building is home to the school of social justice and Inclusion and contains the reception for that school.
 It is named after Norah Isaac, who was responsible for setting up the first ever Welsh drama department, and was a founder of the performing arts tradition at Trinity.
 It has a selection of classrooms and lecture suites.
 Degrees in English and Creative Writing are also taught in this building, which is also home to the university's foreign office, which deals with international programmes.
 It is located directly opposite the Parry Building.

 Robert Hunter Building – Named after Robert Hunter, this building contains a selection of classrooms, lecture halls and laboratories used by the school of sport, health and outdoor education.
 The facility is located near the Myrddin Accommodation blocks, and is surrounded by picturesque gardens and ponds.

 Dafydd Rowlands Building – Named after the author Dafydd Rowlands, a minister and previous lecturer of Trinity College in the Welsh department, the building is home to the university's department of Film and Visual Media, this space contains laboratories and studios as well as several working spaces for other programmes within the school of creative arts.
 It also houses office space.

 Swansea

 UWTSD took over the campuses of Swansea Metropolitan University upon the merger of the two institutions.
 These now make up part of the Swansea city centre campuses of the university, consisting of the Dynevor campus, the Mount Pleasant campus, the Alex Design Exchange, and the Swansea Business Campus (including the Swansea Business School).
 The current Swansea Business School building was a part of Swansea Metropolitan University from its formation in 1897 as the Swansea Technical College.

 In 2018 the university opened a new £350 million campus at the SA1 Swansea Waterfront, housing Yr Athrofa: the Institute of Education, and the Faculty of Architecture, Computing and Engineering.
-Staff and students from the city centre Townhill and Mount Pleasant campuses relocated to SA1, with Townhill closing at the end of the 2017–18 academic year although the university has retained a presence at Mount Pleasant.
+Staff and students from the city centre Townhill and Mount Pleasant campuses relocated to SA1, with Townhill closing at the end of the 2017–18 academic year although the university initially retained a presence at Mount Pleasant.

+As of 2025, the three main parts of the Swansea campus are the SA1 Swansea Waterfront Campus and Innovation Centre, which houses STEM subjects and education in the IQ building, and the campus library (Y Fforwm), the Swansea Business Campus, and the Swansea College of Art (Alex Building and Dynevor Building).